clem691/Stop-Data-Collect/Stop Windows Spyin.md

-Execute the 2 script down below With CMD as administrator
+Execute the 2 script down below With CMD as administrator, click ENTER and it's all done.

 sc config DiagTrack start= disabled